bhardwajrizul/Playware-landing-page/README.md

 ## Responsiveness
-The website is now updated and is responsive across various devices.
+The website has now been updated and is responsive across various devices.

-**Support for multiple screen sizes has now been provided**
+**Support for multiple screens has now been provided**

 ## Contributing